Kevinrestrepoh/dotfiles/README.md

 If you used `archinstall`, make sure to select the following during the setup:
 - **Profile**: Choose `xorg`
 - **Graphics**: Select your specific graphics card (NVIDIA/AMD/Intel)
+- If wifi is not working, install: sudo pacman -S networkmanager and after reboot sudo systemctl enable --now NetworkManager, then execute nmtui

 ---